-- Student must have parent or guardian permission to apply and participate.
+- Youth must have parent or guardian permission to apply and participate.

-- The application form must be signed by a parent/guardian.
+- The application form must be completed by a parent/guardian.

-- Student must write an essay (300 words or less) on the assigned topic above.
+- Youth must write an essay (300 words or less) on the assigned topic above.

-- Essays must submitted on the contest registration page at:
+- Essays must be submitted on the contest registration page.

 All essays become the property of the Michigan State University Extension 4-H Youth Development Program and may be used by contest coordinators to promote financial literacy.